ScratchNitro/404/index.md

-## 404
+### Oops!
+There seems to be problems!
-Oops!
 It seems that there has never been a page with that name!
 Things you could try:

 - [Check out the normal website](https://scratchnitro.github.io/)
 - [Check out our forums](https://scratchnitro.proboards.com/)